wmvanvliet/viswordrec-baseline/README.md

 This repository contains the model and code to recreate the figures in:

-Marijn van Vliet, Oona Rinkinen, Takao Shimizu, Barry Devereux and Riitta Salmelin (2022), "A large-scale computational model to accurately predict early brain activity in response to written words", preprint.
+Marijn van Vliet, Oona Rinkinen, Takao Shimizu, Anni-Mari Niskanen, Barry Devereux and Riitta Salmelin (2023), "Convolutional networks can model the functional modulation of MEG responses during reading", preprint.

 <img src="figures/results.png" width="800">